elastic/logstash/STYLE.md

 ## Code Style

+* comment everything you can think of.
 * indentation: 2 spaces
 * between methods: 1 line
 * sort your requires
 * long lines should wrap at 80 characters.
-If you wrap at an operator (or, +, etc) start the next line with that operator.
+If you wrap at an operator ('or', '+', etc) start the next line with that operator.
 * parentheses on function definitions/calls
 * explicit is better than implicit
+  * implicit returns are forbidden except in the case of a single expression

 The point is consistency and documentation.
 If you see inconsistencies, let me know, and I'll fix them :)